Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

     Our robot should be capable of performing all functions in #emph[High Stakes].
 My ideal design for the primary scoring method would be an intake that can be positioned to load the rings onto the mobile goals, the alliance stakes, neutral stakes and the High Stake.
 The robot would also be able to pick up a mobile goal, presumably with a pneumatic clamp, and score rings onto that goal as the rings are being collected.

     == Climb
     When I first saw the reveal and noticed the climbing element, I was unsure whether it was worth attempting.
 Climbing gets you 12 points maximum, which can be simply countered by the opposing alliance placing one of your fully scored mobile goals in the negative corner.
 Climbing effectively surrenders the game unless you can do it quickly.
 However in the spirit of having a robot that can do everything, my original climb mechanism idea is to make an intake chain with hooks on the side of our robot.
 This would then grab the rungs of the ladder and pull the robot up.
-If we install a PTO ()<glossary> mechanism, then this process could be done very quickly.
+If we install a PTO #footnote[See glossary.] mechanism, then this process could be done very quickly.
 The only  foreseeable problem is that we would be using chains to hold up our entire robot.
 Chains are notorious for breaking when it's most inconvenient, at least from my experience.

     = Evan

     == Robot Design
     One of my first thoughts is that precision is going to be crucial in this game, but speed is still going to be pretty important.
 It seems like there is probably going to be a lot of shuffling around the mobile goals to the corner, because they can be used to score or subtract so many points.
-Also, this year a pushbot ()<glossary> won't be viable like it was last year, as all of the point-scoring actions need at least a claw to complete.
+Also, this year a pushbot #footnote[See glossary.] won't be viable like it was last year, as all of the point-scoring actions need at least a claw to complete.
 This is nice because having a good robot early season will be as important as having a good driver.

     == Scoring Method
     My first thought was a forklift or 4-bar lift with a claw on the end, but after thinking it through, it seems like an intake is going to be faster and more efficient.
 We could add a pneumatic pusher at the top of the intake to push the rings over the barb at the top of the mobile goal.
 We also need some way to hold the mobile goals.
 This could either be some kind of claw or clamp.
 For descoring, we could do some kind of pneumatic pusher that pushed the rings off the mobile goal.
 However, we will have to test to see how hard it would be to descore so that we can decide if pneumatics will be enough.